How to Cut Without Losing Muscle — guide

 Reducing calories doesn't mean reducing intensity.
 The biggest mistake people make during a cut is switching entirely to light, high-rep work thinking it "tones" better.
 It doesn't — that's a myth.

 Keep your compound lifts — squats, deadlifts, rows, bench, overhead press — in your programme.
 You may need to reduce total volume slightly (fewer sets per session) to manage fatigue, but keep the weights close to your working loads.
 This is the stimulus that tells your body to hold onto muscle.
+Roth et al. (2022), in their Sports Medicine review of training during energy restriction, confirmed that intensity (load) matters more for lean-mass preservation than volume in deficit — reducing sets by 20–30% while keeping loads heavy is the standard recommendation.

 Control Your Deficit